 NCTC provides a range of associated services which include an International Depository Authority (IDA) patent depository for bacterial cultures.

-The collection is of fundamental importance to the biomedical scientific community and many of the strains are stipulated in internationally recognised standard methods as definitive control strains for various microbiological testing procedures.
+The collection is of fundamental importance to the life science community and many of the strains are stipulated in internationally recognised standard methods as definitive control strains for various microbiological testing procedures.
 The strains are preserved as characterised, authenticated freeze-dried (lyophilised) cultures in fused-glass ampoules, which are stored mainly at 10°C.

-In addition, 150 strains are also avaiable as Bacterial DNA.
+In addition, 150 strains are also available as Bacterial DNA.
 The DNA supplied (approximately 2µg) is high molecular weight and is therefore suitable for a wide range of molecular applications including whole genome sequencing.

 NCTC is a registered trademark of Public Health England in the UK.
 The trademark must not be used without a license agreement.
-Parties interested in using the trademarks should contact us
+Parties interested in using the trademarks should contact us.

 Please confirm your country of origin from the list below.